-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of DENTSPLY International Inc., a Delaware corporation ("DENTSPLY" or the "Company"), for use at the Company's 2008 Annual Meeting of Stockholders (together with any and all adjournments and postponements thereof, the "Annual Meeting") to be held on Tuesday, May 13, 2008, at 9:30 a.m., local time, at the Company's Employee Meeting Room, 570 West College Avenue, York, Pennsylvania, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
-This Proxy Statement, together with the foregoing Notice and the enclosed proxy card, are first being sent to stockholders on or about April 11, 2008.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of DENTSPLY International Inc. ("DENTSPLY" or the "Company"), a Delaware corporation, for use at the Company's 2009 Annual Meeting of Stockholders (together with any and all adjournments and postponements thereof, the "Annual Meeting") to be held on Tuesday, May 12, 2009, at 9:30 a.m., local time, at the Company's World Headquarters, 221 West Philadelphia Street, in York, Pennsylvania, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders ("Notice").
+This Proxy Statement, together with the foregoing Notice and the enclosed proxy card, are first being sent to stockholders on or about April 8, 2009.

-The Board of Directors ("the Board") fixed the close of business on March 17, 2008 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
-On the record date, there were 148,791,129 shares of Common Stock of the Company, par value \$.01 per share ("Common Stock"), outstanding and entitled to vote.
+The Company's Board of Directors (the "Board") fixed the close of business on March 16, 2009 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+On the record date, there were 148,439,736 shares of Common Stock of the Company, par value \$.01 per share ("Common Stock"), outstanding and entitled to vote.
 Each share of Common Stock is entitled to one vote per share on each matter properly brought before the Annual Meeting.
 Shares can be voted at the Annual Meeting only if the stockholder is present in person or is represented by proxy.
 The presence, in person or by proxy at the Annual Meeting, of shares of Common Stock representing at least a majority of the total number of shares of Common Stock outstanding on the record date will constitute a quorum for purposes of the Annual Meeting.

-Whether or not you are able to attend the Annual Meeting, you are urged to vote your proxy, either by mail, telephone or the internet, which is solicited by the Company's Board of Directors and which will be voted as you direct.
-In the absence of instructions, shares represented by properly provided proxies will be voted as recommended by the Board of Directors.
+Whether or not you are able to attend the Annual Meeting, you are urged to vote your proxy, either by mail, telephone or the internet, which is solicited by the Board and which will be voted as you direct.
+In the absence of instructions, shares represented by properly provided proxies will be voted as recommended by the Board.